Mt Rainier Guided Climb: What to Know Before Booking

 Do you need a guide to climb Mt Rainier?

 Safely climbing Mount Rainier requires navigation, hazard recognition, glacier travel with a rope team, self-arrest techniques, belaying and crevasse rescue skills.
-If you are not skilled in doing these specific things as if your life depended on it, climbing with a guide is necessary.
+If you’re not skilled in doing these specific things as if your life depended on it, climbing with a guide is necessary.

 Can a beginner climb Mt Rainier?

-Beginners can climb Mount Rainier, but to reach the summit, they need to be in the best shape of their life.
-6-9 months of endurance training is required to reach the summit.
+If you’re a beginner mountaineer, you can climb Mount Rainier.
+But to reach the summit, you’ll need to be in the best shape of your life.
+This means 6 – 9 months of endurance training, minimally.

 Not only is there elevation gain and a set pace to keep up with, but you have the added challenge of weight on your back.
 My backpack, loaded with my sleeping bag, clothing layers, and mountaineering gear, weighed 42 pounds for the hike from Paradise to Camp Muir.

-Being fit enough to sustain climbing up and down the mountain is something you can control, but many variables out of your control add to the difficulty of the endeavor.
+Being fit enough to sustain climbing up and down the mountain is something you can control, but many variables out of your control add to the difficulty.

 On summit day, route and weather conditions can change as you travel to the upper mountain.
 My guide shared that she once ascended in 70 mph winds, and in that weather, wind can easily knock you down if you’re not feeling strong.